Al Sharpton Fast Facts

 1972 - Is named youth director of Shirley Chisholm's presidential campaign.

-1987 - Becomes the spokesman for the family of Tawana Brawley, a black teenager who claimed she was abducted and raped by six white police officers.
+1987 - Becomes the spokesman for the family of Tawana Brawley, a black teenager who claimed she was abducted and raped by a group of white men.
+When the case is later brought before a grand jury, it is determined that Brawley falsified the account.

-January 1988 - A Newsday article reveals that Sharpton was an FBI informant on organized crime, public figures, and black civic leaders.
+January 1988 - A Newsday article reveals that Sharpton was an FBI informant on organized crime, public figures and black civic leaders.

-1989 - Is charged with 67 felony counts of tax evasion, larceny and fraud.
-Is acquitted on all counts and pleads guilty to the misdemeanor charge of failure to file state income tax for 1986.
+1989 - Is charged with 67 counts of tax evasion, larceny and fraud.
+A jury later acquits Sharpton of all charges.

-1990 - Supports the five black defendants in the Central Park jogger case where a white female jogger was gang raped and beaten.
+1990 - Supports the five black defendants in the Central Park jogger case where a white female jogger was raped and beaten.
 In December 2002 all convictions are overturned when another man confesses to the crime and DNA evidence supports his confession.

-1991 - Founds the National Action Network, a civil rights organization whose purpose is to expose the evils of racial profiling and police brutality.
+1991 - Founds the National Action Network, an organization promoting "a modern civil rights agenda."

-January 12, 1991 - Is stabbed in the chest under the left clavicle while leading a march in Bensonhurst against the verdict in the case of the 1989 murder of Yusef Hawkins.
+January 12, 1991 - Is stabbed in the chest while leading a march against the verdict in the case of the 1989 murder of Yusef Hawkins.
 The wound is not considered life-threatening.
 Michael Riccardi is convicted of the crime and Sharpton speaks at Riccardi's sentencing hearing, asking for leniency.

+August 26, 1991 - Speaks at the funeral of Gavin Cato, a 7-year-old black child who was struck and killed by a Jewish driver on August 19.
+Cato's death sparked three days of riots in the Crown Heights section of Brooklyn, in which a Jewish student from Australia was stabbed to death.

-1992 - Enters politics and places third of four Democratic candidates in New York's primary for the US Senate.
+1992 - Places third out of four Democratic candidates in New York's primary for the US Senate.

+1993 - Sharpton pleads guilty to a misdemeanor charge of failing to file state income tax for 1986.

 1994 - Runs and loses in the primary for Daniel Patrick Moynihan's US Senate seat.